TrafalgarLaw-24/Disaster-Response-Project/README.md

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.

-    * To run ETL pipeline that cleans data and stores in database
+    1. The first command is to run the ETL pipeline that cleans data and stores in database.
+	2. The second is to run the ML pipeline that trains classifier and saves the result in pickle file.

 ```
 python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
 ```

-		* To run ML pipeline that trains classifier and saves

 ```
 python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 ```